taraCodeNa/uphbt-requirements/README.md

   * **Define Value Objects (e.g., `BugStatus`, `Severity`, `Priority`) as immutable types where appropriate.**
   * **Ensure Bug and Comment entities also include `Guid PublicId` and `byte[] RowVersion` properties for API exposure and optimistic concurrency, respectively.**
   * **Repository Pattern Implementation: Create dedicated EF Core repositories (`IBugRepository`, `ICommentRepository`) for data persistence, returning domain entities.**
   * **Service Layer Implementation: Develop application services (`BugService`, `CommentService`) to orchestrate domain operations, handle transactions, and interact with repositories.
-Services will be lean, delegating complex logic to the rich domain model.**
+Services will be lean, delegating complex logic to the rich domain model.
+These services will accept and return DTOs defined in `Uphbt.Contracts`.**
-  * **DTOs: Implement Data Transfer Objects (DTOs) for API requests and responses, with clear mapping between DTOs and domain entities.**
+  * **DTOs: The `Uphbt.Api` layer will use Data Transfer Objects (DTOs) from `Uphbt.Contracts` for API requests and responses, with clear mapping between DTOs and domain entities/service layer results.**
   * **API Endpoints for CRUD: Create comprehensive RESTful API endpoints for:**
     * **Creating, reading (list with filtering/sorting/pagination, by PublicId), updating, and deleting Bugs.**
     * **Adding, reading (by Bug PublicId), updating, and deleting Comments.**